 Additionally, if you do become in contact with a sick dog, make sure to shower (or at least wash your hands) and change your clothes before coming in contact with other pets.

 A note on vaccination...

-In an environment like New York City, it’s recommended to keep your new puppy or kitten indoors until they are fully vaccinated (usually 16 weeks of age).
+In an environment like New York City, it's recommended to keep your new puppy or kitten indoors until they are fully vaccinated (usually 16 weeks of age).
 We recommend that puppies avoid areas where dogs congregate, like dog parks, until they are fully vaccinated to minimize the risk they come into contact with an infected dog.
-In shelter, doggy daycare, and breeding facility situations, proper environmental decontamination is essential (but difficult) following a parvovirus outbreak.
+In shelter, doggy daycare, and breeding facility situations, proper environmental decontamination with a bleach solution is essential (but difficult) following a parvovirus outbreak.
 CPV is a very resilient virus, and can survive on surfaces such as kennels and food and water bowls, for up to a year if not properly decontaminated.